All medicine supplied is UK licensed and dispensed by our registered pharmacy.

-Men who have a thick or bloody discharge from the penis with soreness or inflammation, or women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.
+Men who have a thick or bloody discharge from the penis with soreness or inflammation and women with heavy offensive vaginal discharge or irregular bleeding and low abdominal pain should see their regular doctor.
 Discharge is mucus like fluid coming from the end of the penis, vagina, or anus.

 Half of men and the majority of women have no symptoms.